apache/tvm-rfcs/rfcs/0055-slow-tests.md

 [drawbacks]: #drawbacks

 The primary caveat is that tests that run on `main` may now fail due to PRs that were green when they were merged, so this will require some buy-in from all TVM developers.
 However, the runtime savings are significant (see below) enough to make this worth it.
 Developments like [apache/tvm#9554](https://github.com/apache/tvm/pull/9554) will make the revert process much smoother as well to minimize disruptions.

 # Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

 This isn't a complete solution.
 Most PRs end up running lots of tests that the PR didn't affect at all.
-Ideally we would have a way a-la Bazel or Buck to walk the actual dependency graph of PRs (ignoring / banning some of Python's dynamism e.g. `importlib.import_module`) to determine what tests to run on a PR.
+Ideally we would have to determine the dependency graph of PRs based solely on files changed, but this isn't generally possible without restricting Python and making big changes to the existing TVM build system.
+[testmon](https://testmon.org/) is another approach, which uses coverage data to determine which tests to run, though Python also makes this difficult to implement correctly.
 This could also be implemented at the human level, with developers tagging their PRs based on what they think should run, though this has a higher potential to miss certain tests.
 However, this run-what-changed future would be difficult to